Conservative Party of Canada

 The Conservative Party of Canada (CPC; Parti conservateur du Canada, PCC), sometimes referred to as the Tories, is a federal political party in Canada.
-It was formed in 2003 by the merger of the two main right-leaning parties, the Progressive Conservative Party (PC Party) and the Canadian Alliance, the latter being the successor of the Western Canadian–based Reform Party.
 The party sits at the centre-right to right of the Canadian political spectrum, with their federal rival, the centre to centre-left Liberal Party of Canada, positioned to their left.
 The Conservatives are defined as a "big tent" party, practicing "brokerage politics" (Note: Brokerage politics: "A Canadian term for successful big tent parties that embody a pluralistic catch-all approach to appeal to the median Canadian voter ... adopting centrist policies and electoral coalitions to satisfy the short-term preferences of a majority of electors who are not located on the ideological fringe.") and welcoming a broad variety of members, including "Red Tories" and "Blue Tories".

-From Canadian Confederation in 1867 until 1942, the original Conservative Party of Canada formed numerous governments and had multiple names.
-However, by 1942, the main right-wing Canadian force became known as the Progressive Conservative Party.
-In the 1993 federal election, the PC Party's Western Canadian support transferred to the Reform Party.
-When it became clear that neither the PC Party nor the Reform Party or Canadian Alliance (the latter being the successor to the Reform Party) could beat the incumbent Liberals that had governed since the 1993 election, an effort to unite the right-of-centre parties emerged.
+The CPC was formed by the merger of the two main right-leaning parties, the Progressive Conservative Party (PC Party) and the Canadian Alliance.
+The PC Party's roots go back to the original Conservative Party of Canada, which had formed numerous governments dating back to Canadian Confederation in 1867.
+In the 1993 federal election, the PC Party's Western Canadian support transferred to the Reform Party, which later became the Canadian Alliance.
+When it became clear that neither the PC Party nor the Canadian Alliance could beat the incumbent Liberals that had governed since the 1993 election, an effort to unite the right-of-centre parties emerged.
 In 2003, the Canadian Alliance and the PCs merged, forming the Conservative Party of Canada.